 What I don’t like about this space is, you’re pretty reliant on the location.
 So we recently did a video on Haagen-Dazs, there’s a Haagen-Dazs right outside our office.
 And they’re paying probably $10,000 for their location if not more on Lincoln Road, a very well-trafficked pedestrian street.

 Now, as the owner, that’s a big build of stomach, and you might not know how it’s gonna perform until you open.
 It’s very location-dependent.

 Also, with any kind of retail business, food, fitness, it’s generally gonna take two years to find locations, secure the lease, get the permits, build it out, break even, and then hit stabilization.
 So, stabilization I define as that’s the point where you can really start taking money out of.
 Break-even, yeah, you might make $500, but you’re not taking that money out to support your family.
 Stabilization be more like $4,000, $5,000, $6,000 that you’re able to take out every month and really start benefiting from the investment you made.

 For frozen dessert business, it’s gonna vary.
 But anywhere from 1 to 3 years, or even more, to hit that stabilization point.
 There are some great desert franchises, but I’d say that the majority are not worth your time evaluated.
 And there are some big brands like Baskin-Robbins.
-Where, for the The amount of funds necessary to begin operations of a business or franchise including the first three months of operation. amount, it would take you many more than 5 years to recoup that initial investment.
+Where, for the initial investment amount, it would take you many more than 5 years to recoup that initial investment.

 So just be aware, there are some nice opportunities in the frozen dessert and dessert, as a whole industry.
-But you gotta do your Vetted Biz goes through a vetting process and evaluation of all businesses featured on our website to make sure they comply with the Vetted Biz standard and are reliable business opportunities for future small business owners.
-More, and, please, talk to some franchisees before you make a decision.
+But you gotta do your due diligence, and, please, talk to some franchisees before you make a decision.